jetbrains-academy/python-course-template/README.md

 ![Course structure in the course student mode][file:course-structure-student]

-The main difference is that intermediate steps are shown in the navigational bar inside the task bar.
+The main difference is in framework lessons, which display only task files, without intermediate steps.

 You can read more about guided projects in the official documentation in the [Guided Projects Creation][ref:guided.projects.creation] section.